 - Meaningful service doesn’t usually require all that much effort or time.
 If you provide just one action of service, and it is highly relevant and important to your buyer, it will carry you a long way.

 - If you find that you prefer doing the work related to order fulfillment, troubleshooting, production and other post-sale activities, consider that you may not be well suited to a sales position.
 That’s okay.
 Just don’t continue trying to do both jobs, because you won’t be satisfied or successful as you dilute your impact in both.

 If you’re not sure what it takes to serve and satisfy your customers, why not ask them?
 Performing an occasional service check is a best practice.
 Simply say something like this “now that we’ve been working together for a while, I’d like to get your feedback on what I could be doing differently.”
 Accept the feedback graciously, take note of what you can change and change it.
 If your buyer asks you to do more than you are capable of doing, explain that.
 This way there will be an understanding rather than an unmet expectation that becomes a disappointment.

 In essence, good selling is serving.
 Strike that balance, and your job will become much easier.

 This blog post appears as the CONNECT!
-Community’s emphasis this month on connecting with others.
-As a seller, continual focus on strengthening connections with buyers and others is an essential ingredient of success.
+Community’s emphasis this month on sharing to connect with others.
+As a seller, giving and sharing with your buyers creates strong connections that lead to improved sales productivity.
 For our regular features on connecting with buyers, check out CONNECT!
 Online Radio for Selling Professionals, read DISCOVER Questions™ Get You Connected or participate in CONNECT2Sell Training programs.
 Be sure to subscribe to the CONNECT2Sell Blog for weekly tips and techniques that will help you become the one seller buyers actually want to talk to.